nerds-odd-e/doughnut/README.md

 You can find the database migrations in `backend/src/main/resources/db.migration/`.
 The migrations are run automatically when the backend app starts up.
-It will also run the migrations for test when you run `yarn backend:test`.
+It will also run the migrations for test when you run `dum backend:test`.
 To trigger the test DB migration manually, run `backend/gradlew testDBMigrate`.

 ### 6. Vue3 web-app frontend